indranet256/go-rdx/DISCOUNT.md

 supplementary data structure and its computational complexity is `O(NlogN)`.
 DISCONT only reads the inputs and its time complexity is pure `O(N)`.
+We can also compare DISCONT to Logoot, a true CRDT using dense ID space (strings).
+With more complicated editing histories Logoot IDs become longer and longer.
+DISCONT uses integer IDs, which cause much slimmer overheads.

 There is an additional expense though.
 Specifying DISCONT patches requires more context than a single attachment point ID.